-So, you’ve got this great website right?
+So, it’s 2018 and you are wondering how to do On-Page SEO for your great website right?
 That much is done, and now you’re ready to move your targeted product keywords in the search engines and get more sales!
-Well, maybe not so fast… Before you spend your valuable time and energy tying to build Search Engine Optimization value offsite, you might want to consider your onsite optimization first.
+Well, maybe not so fast.
+Before you spend your valuable time and energy tying to build Search Engine Optimization value offsite, you might want to consider your onsite optimization first.
 Take a look and make sure you’ve done everything below – otherwise, finish your fantastic site design, and then worry about offsite SEO!

 Optimizing Basic On Page SEO